davehakkens/fashion-academy/docs/upgrade/decorate.md

 **Tie-dye:** This is derived from the Shibori in the US in the '60s and is a more straightforward and simple technique of twisting and tying.
 This can be done with Bleach on darker clothes, as a replacement for dye.

 **Bleach:** Using bleach as a replacement for dye is great with techniques like Shibori and Tie-Dye.
 We know bleach is harmful to the environment, but throwing away a garment still weighs heavier than bleach.
 Besides this is the only way to give a faded dark coloured shirt a new purpose by changing in colour or print.
 For your Bleach dye, you will need ⅙ of bleach to ⅚ of water.
 We used 500 ml of bleach and 2.5l of water.
 This was enough to bleach jeans.
 Now there are ways to do it naturally with a lot of sun and lemon.
 But this will take a lot of time as you need to leave it for months to see some result.
-Always use gloves and wear an apron or work clothes, that you don’t mind getting stained.
+Always use gloves and wear an apron or work clothes, that you don’t mind getting stained and enjoy the video [Tie-dye with bleach video](https://www.youtube.com/watch?v=WjSjI4d5oq0)

 <img src="../assets/upgrade/upgrade_decorate_overview.jpg"/>

 **Textile markers:** This is pretty straight forward.
 You can buy yourself some markers to draw on a shirt.
 Make sure to use real textile markers and not the normal ones for paper, because they fade out and might ruin your clothes.
 The outcome of this technique depends on your drawing skills.
 Tip: If you are not very good, bring them to a friend who is good at drawing, this will give a much better result!
+If you do want to give it a try to just quickly cover up that stain, then you watch the video Textile marker cover-up [here](https://www.youtube.com/watch?v=QKlgA4TyPq0)

 **Printing:**